thomasstrassmann/DaCapo-API/README.md

 At this point I would like to thank the Code Institute instructors and team for providing the materials for Django REST Framework.
 The lessons were a good guide for building this API.

 Also, the ensuing documentation from DRF was frequently referenced: https://www.django-rest-framework.org/

+I also want to give credit to Timur Bakibayev, author of the following article: https://medium.com/geekculture/django-implementing-star-rating-e1deff03bb1c.
+The idea to implement a rating model in a specific way was derived from this article.